misch2/eink-portal-calendar/README.md

 ## Installation

-Edit the `server/.env` file and set `PORT` for HTTP server and possibly the `DATETIME_LOCALE` for localization of month and day names.
-See the `server/examples/.env` for an example.
+Edit the `server/app.production.conf` and update settings there.
+See the `server/examples/app.conf` for an example.

 ```
 $ sudo apt install perl libimlib2-dev libimlib2